Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 Then, we’ll be asked to select our data source.
 Budibase offers a market-leading range of external data connectors, as well as our own built-in database.

-We’re going to choose MySQL, but you can go with whatever option matches up with where your inventory data lives.
+We’re going to choose MySQL for tracking items, but you can go with whatever option matches up with where your inventory data lives.

 ![Choose a data source](https://res.cloudinary.com/daog6scxm/image/upload/v1687525689/cms/inventory-management-app/Inventory_Management_2_dp8nz6.webp "Choose a data source")